jovenbico/sample-elastic-stack/README.md

 ```

 ## Encrypt the Elasticsearch Transport Network
 In order to secure the two main Elasticsearch networks (transport and client), we first need to create certificates for each Elasticsearch node.
 Moreover, these certificate need to have a chain of trust such that each node certificate trusts the other.
+Check elastic.co guide! [elasticsearch-certutil](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/certutil.html)

 ### 1. Create a Certificate Authority (CA) which we will use to generate and sign individual node certificates for each Elasticsearch node.
 ```